Wakala Meaning

 Investment funds often use wakala because subscribers appoint a manager to act on their behalf.
 The fee may be fixed, periodic, or linked to a disclosed basis such as net asset value if structured properly and disclosed clearly before launch.
 This is one reason disclosure documents matter so much in Islamic finance.
 The authority, fee method, and investment scope must be known in advance.

-Wakala in Trade Finance.
+Wakala in Trade Finance

 A clear modern application appears in documentary trade transactions such as letters of credit.
 In an Islamic structure, the client appoints the bank as agent to handle documents and payment execution.
 The client places funds, the bank acts within the mandate, and the bank charges fees for agency services rather than interest for a short-term loan.
 This is a strong example of how classical wakala principles continue to operate in modern banking.